-Common types of personal injury claims include automobile accidents, slip and fall cases, wrongful death cases, and defective product claims.
-While many personal injury cases settle long before reaching a courtroom, sometimes litigation is inevitable.
-The trial attorneys at Wiles Richards will work with you to create a case management plan designed to achieve optimal results in the most efficient timeframe possible.
+At Wiles & Richards, we do our best to settle personal injury cases in Ohio as efficiently and cost-effectively as possible.
+While many cases settle long before reaching a courtroom, sometimes litigation is inevitable.
+Our trial attorneys will work with you to create a case management plan designed to achieve optimal results in the most efficient way possible.

-First, you should trade information with the other party and answer any questions presented to you by police officers.
+A: First, you should trade information with the other party and answer any questions presented to you by police officers.
 Do not, however, volunteer unnecessary information or make admissions.
-Obtain the names, addresses, and telephone numbers of all parties and witnesses at the scene.
-You should also seek appropriate medical attention as soon as possible, keeping in mind that it is not unusual for aches and pains to first manifest hours or days after the accident.
+Obtain the names, addresses and telephone numbers of all parties and witnesses at the scene.
+You should also seek appropriate medical attention as soon as possible, keeping in mind that it is not unusual for aches and pains to manifest hours or days after the accident.

 Q: When Do I Call An Attorney?

 A: As soon as possible after your accident.
 The insurance company is likely to get in contact with you after your accident has occurred in order to negotiate a settlement amount with you before you know the extent of your injuries and damage to your property.
 It’s important to call an attorney before you speak with the insurance company so you don’t make any statements the insurance company could use to deny you compensation.

 A: The financial compensation in a personal injury case is designed to make you whole after an injury.
 Many factors contribute to the amount of financial compensation in any individual’s case, including lost wages and medical expenses.
 Because it is the injured party’s responsibility to prove losses and expenses, it is important to keep track of all the medical bills, receipts and invoices related to your injury.

 Call For Guidance Today